Dr. Russell Guyver

 Russell Guyver is originally from London, England.
 He has followed a varied career as conductor, violist, composer and educator.
 As a violist he has played in many orchestras including the Scottish Chamber Orchestra, English National Opera, Royal Ballet and the Orquesta Sinfónica de Venezuela.
 He has appeared as conductor, soloist and chamber musician on four continents and is a guest artist at several annual music festivals in the United States and in Brazil.
 For many years he has been violist with The London Music Club Quartet, which tours internationally.
 Guyver is in demand nationally as conductor and clinician at All-State convention and he also serves as a coach with the Filarmónica Joven de Colombia.

 In 1984 Russell Guyver co-founded the String Orchestra of the Rockies, now a flourishing professional chamber orchestra based in Missoula, Montana.
 Also active as a composer, he received an Emmy for his score of a PBS docudrama.
-Last year he premiered his one-act electric opera Opera[tion] World Peace, co-written with Brian Luedloff.
+In 2011 he premiered his one-act electric opera Opera[tion] World Peace, co-written with Brian Luedloff.